 Jon Blake is the author of over sixty books for children and teenagers, including the picture book You’re A Hero, Daley B (ill.
 Axel Scheffler, worldwide sales of over 200,000) and Little Stupendo (shortlisted for the Children’s Book Award).

-The son of an electrician and shopworker, Jon was born in Mortimer, Berkshire and brought up in Southampton.
+A lifelong egalitarian, the son of an electrician and shopworker, Jon was born in Mortimer, Berkshire and brought up in Southampton.
 Jon went to college in Exeter, dropped out and worked in a furniture shop in Winchester, then continued studying at York and Bretton Hall (near Wakefield) before becoming a teacher and community centre warden in Peterborough and Nottingham.
 He moved to Cardiff in 1987 and now lives in the Canton area.Follow @jonblakeauthor

 A potted history of a writing career